eclipse/vorto/website/documentation/developer-api/testting-code-generator.md

    ![testing demo generator]({{base}}/img/documentation/vorto_HelloWorldGenerator_result.png)
 7. Open the file `sample.txt`, it shows "Hello world from information model XDK !".

-This example code generator is provided for you to understand code generator easier.
+This code generator is provided for you to understand code generator easier.
 There are already some predefined code generators included in our code base, please see the list [here](https://github.com/eclipse/vorto/blob/development/server/generators/Readme.md).